vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/feature/blog.md

 # Blog related

 The theme enables some blogging features by configuring `@vuepress/plugin-blog`.
-Of course you can configure `themeConfig.blog` to `false` to disable all blog functions.
+Also you can set `themeConfig.blog` to `false` to disable all blog features.

 ## Category